sbezverk/nftableslib/README.md

 [![Build Status](https://travis-ci.org/sbezverk/nftableslib.svg?branch=master)](https://travis-ci.org/sbezverk/nftableslib)
 # wip nftableslib

-nftableslib is a library offering an interface to nf tables.
-It is based on "github.com/google/nftables" and offers a higher level abstruction level.
+nftableslib is a library offering an interface to Netfilter tables.
+It is based on "github.com/google/nftables" and offers a higher level of abstruction.
 It allows to create tables, chains and rules.
-Once table is create a caller can request this table's Chains interface which will allow to create chains which belong to a specific table.
+Once table is creates, a caller can request this table's Chains interface to create chains within this table.
-Similarly, once chain is create a caller can request this chain's Rules interface.
+Similarly, once chain is created, a caller can request this chain's Rules interface to create rules for this chain.

-A rule is defined by means of a Rule type.
+A caller defines netfilter rule by means of a Rule struct.

-Rule contains parameters for a rule to configure, only L3 OR L4 parameters can be specified.
+Rule contains parameters for a rule to configure L3(ip/ipv6), L4(tcp/udp/port) parameters can be specified.

 **TODO** Add description of cases for Verdict, Redirect and Exclude
 ```